ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/09-12-testcontainers-postgresql-ssl.md

 ```
     # TYPE  DATABASE        USER            ADDRESS                 METHOD

-    # Allow local socket connections for init scripts and superuser tasks
+    # Allow local socket connections with password only
-    local   all            all                                     trust
+    local   all            all                                     scram-sha-256
-    host    all            all             127.0.0.1/32            trust
+    host    all            all             127.0.0.1/32            scram-sha-256
-    host    all            all             ::1/128                 trust
+    host    all            all             ::1/128                 scram-sha-256

     # Require client certs for all TCP connections
     hostssl all            all             0.0.0.0/0               cert clientcert=verify-full
     hostssl all            all             ::0/0                   cert clientcert=verify-full
 ```
 The postgresql.conf changes we apply during container init:
 ```